128technology/docs/docs/intro_installation_azure.md

   * If there is an existing 128T Conductor in the network and the intent is to perform a non interactive installation of a 128T Router (for example a ZTP installation) please make sure the certificate provided by 128 Technology has been imported and loaded in 128T Conductor before launching this template.
 :::

-### Launch the template
+### Launch the Template

-This section describes how to fill out and launch the template via the portal and programmatically to deploy a 128 Technology Conductor as well as a 128T Session Smart Router.
+This section describes how to fill out and launch the template via the portal and programmatically deploy a 128 Technology Conductor and a 128T Session Smart Router.

 #### 128 Technology Conductor